-(Service children lead, secondary school)
+(MoD School Coordinator, secondary school, Wales)

 "Appointing a Forces Families Liaison Officer has really benefitted our Service children and families, providing a link between school and home."
-(Senior leader, primary school)
+(Senior leader, primary school, England)

 "Time for staff to be involved with local cluster group for Service families; transport costs for Service Children to participate in activities organised by the cluster; half-termly get-togethers with the Service children at our school and the neighbouring junior school."
-(Senior leader, primary school with 2 pupils on roll)
+(Senior leader, primary school with 2 pupils on roll, England)

-Emerging practice Developing practice Embedding practice Schools with emerging practice will be actively reflecting on their activity and may be implementing actions to enhance their support, but to a small extent Schools with developing practice will be addressing this principle to a good extent, but this may be partial or yet to be enhanced through regular monitoring and Schools with embedding practice will fully address this principle with well-established work that is routinely monitored and evaluated and showing evidence of impact evaluation
+Emerging practice Developing practice Embedding practice Schools with emerging practice will be actively reflecting on their activity and may be implementing actions to enhance their support, but to a small extent Schools with developing practice will be addressing this principle to a good extent, but this may be partial or yet to be enhanced through regular monitoring and evaluation Schools with embedding practice will fully address this principle with well-established work that is routinely monitored and evaluated and showing evidence of impact